pzivich/Delicatessen/docs/Built-in Equations.rst

     d['Y'] = (1-d['A'])*d['Ya0'] + d['A']*d['Ya1']
     d['C'] = 1

-Here, we don't get to see the potential outcomes :math:`Y(a)`, but instead estimate the mean under different plans using the observed data, :math:`Y,A,W`.
+Here, we don't get to see the potential outcomes :math:`Ya0` or :math:`Ya1`, but instead estimate the mean under different plans using the observed data, :math:`Y,A,W`.

 Inverse probability weighting
 -------------------------------------

-First, we use the inverse probability weighting (IPW) estimator, which models the probability of :math:`A` conditional on :math:`W`.
+First, we use the inverse probability weighting (IPW) estimator, which models the probability of :math:`A` conditional on :math:`W` in order to estimate the average causal effect.
 In general, the Horvitz-Thompson IPW estimator for the mean difference can be written as

 .. math::